j33f/events-demo/readme.md

 // Gontrand component
 const gertrude = document.querySelector('#gertrude');
 gertrude.onclick = () => {
-  console.log(`OMG Gertrude was clicked!
-(Gontrand told me to say it for him but he'll never know I did it) this "this" is my HTML element this:`, this)
+  // Gontrand tells Gertrude to do something when she is clicked console.log(`OMG Gertrude was clicked!
+(Gontrand told me to say it for him but he'll never know I did it) this "this" is my HTML element this:`, this);
 }
 // here, Gertrude is not emitting a thing, Gontrand told her to do something when she is clicked.
 Slash dot.
 ```